howest-mct/2023-2024-projectone-ctai-yahyasultanch/Docs/Feedforward.md

 This is the general feedback and the feedback on my questions:

 - Feedback 1: The model works nice enough and is very robust.
-- Feedback 2: more data of other trash stuff like cans etc could be added to make it better.
+- Feedback 2: more data could be added to make it better.

 ## Conversation 1 (Date: 29/05/2024)